Written by Marc Cantavella, AndorraInc Co-Founder & Andorran Tax Expert

 What are the requirements?

-- Have a real estate property in Andorra or a rental contract.
+- Have a real estate property in Andorra or a rental contract (this is separate from the investment requirement).

 - Certificate of good conduct.